 The problem with this reasoning is that it creates a sub-par technical architecture.
-You made a bad technical decision in order to speed things up in the short term.
+You made a bad technical decision to speed things up in the short term.
 Almost certainly, sometime in the future, someone is going to have to move all that logic back into the part of the system that it belongs in for one reason or another.

 Say “no” to application-specific requests in your shared libraries

-I think it is really good code architecture practice for developers to maintain some kind of shared library.
+I think it is really good architecture practice for developers to maintain some kind of shared library.
 When you only work on application code, it can be hard to understand why it’s important to separate concerns properly.
-For example, if your React webapp needs to make API calls to a backend server, why not just do an inline fetch?
+For example, if your React app needs to make API calls to a backend server, why not just do an inline fetch?

 After working on a codebase that is shared by many applications, you will begin to have a better understanding of why it’s important to keep application-specific concerns out of shared libraries.

 Let’s pretend you’re building a simple password validation library.
 It exposes a function called

 string as input and returns a “complexity score” from

 0-100.
 Some of your users might ask you to also return specific error messages when the “complexity score” is below a certain threshold.
 Something like:

 Please enter a longer password